HMaxF/pytube-wrapper/README.md

 2. Downloaded filename will only use .mp4 extension

 # Warning
-Because will use highest possible video quality, therefore the output file size will be large.

-To download 2160p (4K) video, the file size may be more than 1 GB
+Because will use highest possible video quality, therefore the output file size will be ver large, downloaded file size can easily be more than 1GB for a 2160p (4K) video.